PROVIDING HIGH-QUALITY INTERNSHIPS & CAREER PROGRAMS IN THE UNITED STATES

 Become active advocates for international exchange.

-This way we foster connections with the people from another countries, culture and enhance their abilities in their field of studies and professional careers.
+This way we foster connections with people from other countries, cultures and enhance their abilities in their field of studies and professional careers.

-These opportunities can be found in our web page, under the section opportunities and despite are being offered specially for U.S. citizens or U.S. nationals we also provide some of the opportunities to current participants of the J-1 visa program.
-This way we encourage them to return to their home country and to develop and implement all the acquisition of new skills learned while in the U.S. with the people from their country.
+These opportunities can be found on our web page, under the section opportunities and despite being offered specifically to U.S. citizens or U.S. nationals we also provide some of the opportunities to current participants of the J-1 visa program.
+This way we encourage them to return to their home country and to develop and implement all the new skills they acquired while in the U.S. with the people from their country.